 - Cholesterol: 23 mg

-Disclaimer: Links that open in another site, i.e. Amazon, may be affiliate links where at no additional cost to you, we may receive a small commission should you decide to purchase the item.
-Read our Disclosure Policy
+Links that open in another site, i.e. Amazon, may be affiliate links where at no additional cost to you, as an Amazon Associate we may earn from qualifying purchases, should you decide to purchase the item.
+Read our Disclosure Policy.

 Sara